ewanc26/jollywhoppers-socialsync/README.md

 **This project is in active development and is NOT ready for production use.** Identity linking and authentication are now fully implemented with enterprise-grade security features.
 Stat syncing and other data collection features are planned but not yet implemented.

+## Affiliation & Hosting

+This mod started out as a personal project by **Ewan Croft** — I built the early versions on my own while experimenting with Minecraft and the AT Protocol.

+Later on, I joined the **Jolly Whoppers** coding group and the project became part of the group in that sense — shared context, shared people, same general ecosystem — but the repo itself is still under my own AT Protocol DID.

+The code lives at **[https://tangled.org/ewancroft.uk/atproto-connect](https://tangled.org/ewancroft.uk/atproto-connect)**, which corresponds to my AT Protocol DID (**`did:plc:ofrbh253gwicbkc5nktqepol`**).
+The project is associated with Jolly Whoppers (group DID **[`did:plc:lwckcyzhyrufq4ytg2abji7d`](https://tangled.org/did:plc:lwckcyzhyrufq4ytg2abji7d)**), but it’s not moved under the group’s DID.

+The project is hosted on **[Tangled](https://tangled.org/)**.
+I don’t run the infrastructure — I just started the project and maintain it.

 ## Overview

 atproto-connect aims to integrate Minecraft gameplay with the AT Protocol (the protocol powering Bluesky), allowing game data to be synced to AT Protocol lexicons.
 This enables decentralized storage and sharing of Minecraft data across the federated network.